-In 2022, it is predicted that human resources will spend 25% more time on talent acquisition than in 2021, according to the 2022 HR Trends Report by McLean and Company.
+In 2022, it's predicted that human resources will spend 25% more time on talent acquisition than in 2021, as per a report by McLean and Company.

-So if you are already feeling the pressure of finding top talent this year—and it’s certainly something we’re going through currently—it probably doesn’t help to know that your competitors are beefing up their talent acquisition efforts too.
+So if you're already feeling the pressure of finding top talent this year—and it’s certainly something we’re going through currently—it probably doesn’t help to know that your competitors are beefing up their talent acquisition efforts too.

-What can you do to stand out from the crowd of talent-hungry organizations out there?
-And, once you have attracted and hired your ideal candidate, how can you keep them satisfied, engaged, and loyal?
+So what can you do to stand out from the crowd of talent-hungry organizations out there?
+And, once you've attracted and hired your ideal candidate, how can you keep them satisfied, engaged, and loyal?

 The McLean and Company report recommends that companies “make the employee and candidate experience a priority to address a number of HR challenges in 2022, including employee attraction and retention”.

 So that answers what you should do, but how can you do that?
 And this is where the employee life cycle comes in.

-A great way to approach talent management in your organization is to view your employee’s journey through the lens of the employee life cycle model.
+A great way to approach talent management in your organization is to view people's journey through the lens of the employee life cycle model.

 Sometimes referred to as the employee journey, the employee life cycle covers six stages of interaction between your employee and your organization: attraction, recruitment, onboarding, development, retention, offboarding.

-It’s useful for honing in on different parts of your employee experience, even before they’ve spoken to a hiring manager.
+It’s a useful method for honing in on different parts of your employee experience, even before they’ve spoken to HR or a hiring manager.

-If you put in the time and effort to support your employees in each of the six employee life cycle stages, you will get:
+If you put in the time and effort to support your employees in each of the six employee life cycle stages, in return you'll get: